 The technical provisions have increased significantly during the year as a result of the growth in business written.
-There has been particular growth in the Marine, aviation and transport, Fire and other damage, and General liability direct and Proportional classes, and the Non-proportional property reinsurance class as this is where the majority of business to date has been written by CIL.
+There has been particular growth in the Marine, aviation and transport, Fire and other damage, and General liability

 D.2.2.
 Key uncertainties